ResearchSoftwareHour/researchsoftwarehour.github.io/content/_index.md

 ## Upcoming shows

-* October 6: Working with ssh
+* October 6: Intro to GitHub
-* October 20: Lessons from starting a RSE group at a university.
+* October 20: Working with ssh
-* November 3: Intro to GitHub
+* November 3: Lessons from starting a RSE group at a university
 * November 17: How to organize software/data in a new research group